govindarajanv/CKA/mock-test/practice.md

             -   Sometimes there will be a few hints about static pod if there is no explicit mention like a pod on worker node by placing in a path like /etc/kubernetes/manifests
             -   create a static pod manifest in master node.
 Check kubelet config file and 'staticPodPath' configuration path (usually /etc/kubernetes/manifests)
             -   create a static pod on worker node.
 Create pod manifest in master node.
 Do scp to worker node. check the configuration path for staticPodPath, update if required.
 Restart kubelet service (enable). $ kubectl get pods -w on master, you should be able to see static pods.
+* Daemonsets with a twist due to Taint and Tolerations.
+Create a pod with image redis with “temporary” directory that shares the pod’s lifetime on a given path /share/redis.
+    -   Answer: Temporary here means empty directory.
+Create a hostpath persistent volume, create PVC, create pod with that PVC mounted on to it.
+* Create a network policy that denies access to the payroll pod in the accounting namespace
+    -   Answer: Refer documentation, add egress and Ingress with pod selector
+* Create a namespace called finance, create a network policy, that blocks all traffic to pods in finance namespace except for traffic from pods in the same namespace on port 8080
+    -   Answer: label namespace (as we would be using namespace selector.
+To select all pods in the namespace, pod selector should have empty braces {}.
+Use namespace selector in ingress or egress (ipblock, pod selector and namespace selector are the options available)
 * JSONPATH Exercises
     -   Print the image of containers used by all pods across namespace
         -   $ kubectl get pod -o jsonpath=’{.items[*].metadata.name}{.items[*].status.conditions[?(@.type==”Ready”)].lastTransitionTime}’